-The Microsoft Office Isolated Conversion Environment (MOICE) feature that is added to the Microsoft Office Compatibility Pack for Word, Excel, and PowerPoint 2007 File Formats is used to more securely open Word, Excel, and PowerPoint binary format files.
+Description of the Microsoft Office Isolated Conversion Environment update for the Compatibility Pack for Word, Excel, and PowerPoint 2007 File Formats

 If you must open attachments, use MOICE to help reduce the security risk.
 MOICE can help reduce the effect of attacks that come through Word, Excel, or PowerPoint binary format files.
 Use MOICE when you suspect that you are under direct attack and you do not have a software update that can be used to resolve the vulnerability.